rrwick/Bacsort/README.md

 ### Problems Bacsort can fix

-RefSeq species mislabellings happen for a number of reasons, and Bacsort can help with each.
-Sometimes assemblies are just given completely wrong labels.
-These are usually quite easy to fix in Bacsort:
+RefSeq genomes can be mislabelled for a number of reasons, and Bacsort can help with each.
+Sometimes genomes are just given an utterly wrong species.
+These are usually quite easy to fix:

 <p align="center"><img src="images/problem_1.png" alt="Problem 1" width="500"></p>

 Sometimes a new species name has been coined for a group but hasn't yet fully caught on, leaving an awkward mix of the old and new names.
-Bacsort can bring that new name to the whole group:
+That new name can be brought to the whole group:

 <p align="center"><img src="images/problem_2.png" alt="Problem 2" width="500"></p>

-Sometimes a group is not well studied and many samples are not yet named.
+Sometimes a group is not well studied, and many samples are not yet named.
 Bacsort can assign names to samples which are closely related to those with names:

 <p align="center"><img src="images/problem_3.png" alt="Problem 3" width="500"></p>

 And sometimes a group is very inconsistently named.
 These are the toughest problems to fix!
-The best solution is to find an authoritative piece of literature that defines the species in question so you can apply that scheme to your assemblies:
+The best solution is to find an authoritative piece of literature that defines the species in question, so you can apply that scheme to your assemblies:

 <p align="center"><img src="images/problem_4.png" alt="Problem 4" width="500"></p>